 - Use a raised toilet seat or install handrail next to the toilet to help take pressure off your back when you sit on and get up from the toilet.
 Also make sure the toilet paper is easy to reach.

-- Do not wear high-heeled shoes.
+- DO NOT wear high-heeled shoes.
 If you must wear them sometimes, consider wearing comfortable shoes with flat soles to and from the event or until you must put on high-heeled shoes.

-- Wear shoes with cushioned soles when you are walking.
+- Wear shoes with cushioned soles.

 - Rest your feet on a low stool while you are sitting so that your knees are higher than your hips.